microsoft/chart-parts/README.md

 # chart-parts

-A flexible, React-friendly, Grammar of Graphics for data visualization
+A flexible, React-friendly, Grammar of Graphics for data visualization.

 ## Video Introduction